simonoche/raspi-cd/README.md

 *If omitted, signature verification is skipped with a warning — strongly recommended in production.

+### Agent ID uniqueness

+Each agent must have a **unique** `RASPICD_AGENT_ID` across your entire deployment.
+The server enforces this uniqueness:

+- When Agent A connects with ID `raspi-living-room`, it is registered as online
+- If Agent B attempts to connect with the same ID, it will be rejected immediately
+- Agent B receives error: `"Agent ID already connected.
+Only one connection per agent ID is allowed."`
+- Agent B logs the rejection and exits (no automatic retries)
+- Agent A continues running unaffected

+This prevents configuration errors where the same agent ID is accidentally used on multiple devices, which would cause both connections to become unstable.

+**If you see "server rejected connection" errors:**
+1. Verify each Pi has a unique `RASPICD_AGENT_ID` in `/etc/raspicd/agent.env`
+2. Check for any running agents with duplicate IDs: `ps aux | grep raspicd-agent`
+3. Stop duplicate agent instances with `sudo systemctl stop raspicd-agent`
+4. Verify the running agent with `sudo systemctl status raspicd-agent`

 ### Run as a systemd daemon

 Systemd keeps the agent running across reboots and restarts it automatically if it crashes.